joegaffey/3table/README.md

 Use the controls below the table to add, remove and copy parts.

-Groups are a special type of part that is made up of ther parts
+Groups are a special type of part that is made up of other parts

 Every part must be in a group.
 The top level or default group can be called anything e.g. "model".